Abdelrhman-Fathy/spring-microservices-template/README.md

 - **Git**: Managed source code version control and collaboration through Git.
 - **SonarLint**: Conducted static code analysis using SonarLint to identify and fix code quality issues.
 - **Dependency Injection**: Applied dependency injection principles to reduce code coupling and enhance modularity and testability.
+- **Spring cloud, Eureka discovery service**: To allow micro-services to scale up/down and register themselves with the discovery service.

 This combination of technologies and tools ensures a clean, maintainable, and scalable codebase, adhering to industry best practices and standards.